 Celtic's victory against Lazio in Rome was up there with the finest the club has achieved in the past 20 years and it wiped the floor with anything Rodgers managed on the higher stage.

-They couldn't capitalise on it, but the fact remains that they went to the backyard of the second best team in Italy - a team that has already defeated Cristiano Ronaldo's Juventus twice this season - and beat them having already defeated them at home.
+They couldn't capitalise on it, but the fact remains that they went to the backyard of the second best team in Italy - a team who have already defeated Cristiano Ronaldo's Juventus twice this season - and beat them having already defeated them at home.

 Lennon is a street-fighter (in the nicest possible sense of the phrase) but he's also more than that.
 Save for the odd aberration, he's shrewd and he's improving all the time.